C3.ai Inc. (AI) Shares Up Despite Recent Market Volatility

 Canaccord Genuity, on the other hand, stated in their research note that they expect to see AI reach a price target of $14.
 The rating they have provided for AI stocks is “Hold” according to the report published on October 10th, 2022.

-During the last 5 trading sessions, AI fell by -2.78%, which changed the moving average for the period of 200-days by +11.86% in comparison to the 20-day moving average, which settled at $23.03.
-In addition, C3.ai Inc. saw 97.23% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, AI rose by +12.78%, which changed the moving average for the period of 200-days by +29.70% in comparison to the 20-day moving average, which settled at $23.00.
+In addition, C3.ai Inc. saw 122.43% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at AI starting from LEVIN RICHARD C, who sale 24,000 shares at the price of $30.03 back on Feb 06.
-After this action, LEVIN RICHARD C now owns 233,664 shares of C3.ai Inc., valued at $720,720 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at AI starting from Parkkinen Juho, who sale 926 shares at the price of $21.71 back on Mar 20.
+After this action, Parkkinen Juho now owns 341,962 shares of C3.ai Inc., valued at $20,100 using the latest closing price.

 Stock Fundamentals for AI